 Size should not be a developer problem

 Today, size is the developers' problem.
 If you follow best practices for each of the frameworks, tools, etc., you will have a large bundle size.
-It is at that time when developers start to mitigate the problem with some sort of lazy loading boundaries etc. (But as anyone who has tried will tell you, the options are limited.)
+It is at that time when developers start to mitigate the problem with some sort of lazy loading boundaries etc. (But as anyone who has done this will tell you: the options are limited.)

 Our industry best practices lead to large bundles, and the web is full of examples.